hazelcast/hazelcast-jet/site/docs/design-docs/002-job-level-serialization.md

 `IMap`, similarly to how is it done for other resources via `JobRepository`.
 That would allow reusing existing class loading mechanism and make sure resources are cleaned up on job completion.

-Above requires implementation and does not fulfill the declarative configuration requirement.
-The discussion about joint (IMDG and Jet) serialization is ongoing.

 ### SerializationService